-Apple has really worked hard to keep Notes a simple to use productivity app, while making some additions that significantly improve its usefulness.
+Apple has really worked hard to keep Notes a simple to use a productivity app while making some additions that significantly improve its usefulness.

 One of those is the ability to create checklists, which can be used for everything from a grocery list to a running list of home improvement ideas to undertake one day.
 To create a checklist, it’s as simple as clicking on the new Checklist button in the toolbar.